sanketbajoria/ssh2-promise/README.md

 //(Require Node v10.16.0 or newer) npm install ssh2-promise;

-//for older version (Supports Node lower than v10.16.0) npm install ssh2-promise@0.2.0
+//for older version (Supports for any version of Node) npm install ssh2-promise@0.2.0
 ```